Yldrmceyy/TourismManagmentSystem/README.md

 **3.** Select the desired room type and specify the reservation details such as check-in and check-out dates.
 **4.** Confirm the reservation, and it will be successfully made in the system.

+User Creation:
+**1.** Access the "Users" tab within the application.
+**2.** Click on the option to create a new user profile.
-User Creation: Create a new user from the "Users" tab and assign either an "admin" or "employee" role to the user.
+**3.** Enter the user's details and assign an appropriate role, either "admin" or "employee".
+**4.** Save the changes, and the new user will be added to the system with the assigned role.

-Reservation Update/Delete: In the "Reservations" tab, you can view, update, or delete existing reservations.
+**5.** Reservation Update/Delete: In the "Reservations" tab, you can view, update, or delete existing reservations.